 We also grant certain credits to our third-party distributors and also offer these distributors price protection.
 The credits are granted to the distributors on specifically identified pieces of the distributors' business to allow them to earn a competitive gross margin on the sale of our products to their end customers.
 The credits are on a per unit basis and are not given to the distributor until they provide documentation of the sale to their end customer.
-The effect of granting these credits is the reduction of the net selling price for the products resulting in determining the net revenue being recognized by us when the product is sold by the distributors to their end customers.
+The effect of granting these credits establishes the net selling price from us to our distributors for the products and results in the net revenue recognized by us when the product is sold by the distributors to their end customers.